Concurrent Design Optimization of Powertrain Component Modules in a Family of Electric Vehicles

 The second research stream concerns powertrain design optimization.
 This discipline has been thoroughly studied over the years, producing a considerable number of methods and applications~\cite{GuzzellaSciarretta2007}.
-In the last decade, powertrain design in \ac{BEVs} has witnessed significant developments due to the blossoming of new system-level design optimization strategies~\cite{SilvasHofmanEtAl2016,WangZhouEtAl2022} involving higher complexity and larger design space.
-There are many examples of design strategies focusing on the joint optimization of the system and controls, aiming at reducing energy consumption~\cite{HofmanSalazar2020,RadrizzaniRivaEtAl2023,VerbruggenRangarajanEtAl2019,BorsboomFahdzyanaEtAl2021,CarlosDaSilvaKefsiEtAl2023,BorsboomSalazarEtAl2022}, thus driving down the operation costs of the vehicle.
+In the last decade, powertrain design in \ac{BEVs} has witnessed significant developments due to the blossoming of new system-level design optimization strategies~\cite{SilvasHofmanEtAl2016,WangZhouEtAl2022} involving higher complexity and larger design spaces~\cite{DongZhaoEtAl2023,KwonLimEtAl2023}.
+There are many examples of design strategies focusing on the joint optimization of the system and controls, aiming at reducing energy consumption~\cite{HofmanSalazar2020,RadrizzaniRivaEtAl2023,VerbruggenRangarajanEtAl2019,BorsboomFahdzyanaEtAl2021,CarlosDaSilvaKefsiEtAl2023,BorsboomSalazarEtAl2022,ZhangQinEtAl2020}, thus driving down the operation costs of the vehicle.
+Other authors analyzed the trade-off between the components' cost and the vehicle's energy efficiency~\cite{RibauSilvaEtAl2014}, concluding that they are conflicting objectives in the optimization.
 Nevertheless, none of these methods considers the trade-off between the energy efficiency of a vehicle-tailored design against the significant manufacturing cost reduction prompted by designing shared modules serving a whole family of vehicles.
 The application of product family design concepts to hybrid electric vehicles can be found in one recent paper~\cite{Anselma2022}, where the author proposed a tool to compare different topologies and sizes from a predefined set to minimize the costs for the manufacturer.
 However, the algorithm can only compare a limited number of size values from predefined sets for each component in the powertrain, and the cost model does not consider the savings owing to the \ac{EoS} effects.
-To the best of the authors' knowledge, there are no product family design optimization frameworks for electric powertrains capturing the impact of the \ac{EoS} with global optimality guarantees.
+Although the concept of modular design, the use of an optimization approach, and convex optimization techniques are not new in themselves, to the best of the authors' knowledge, there are no product family design optimization frameworks for electric powertrains capturing the impact of the \ac{EoS} with global optimality guarantees.